 A maximum number of common shares equal to 10% of the issued and outstanding common shares, from time to time, are reserved for issuance under the Stock Option Plan.
-If option rights granted to an individual under the Stock Option Plan, or any portion of such rights, expire or terminate for any reason without having been exercised, such shares may be made available for other options to be granted under the Stock Option Plan.
+If option rights granted to an individual under the Stock Option Plan are exercised, expire or terminate for any reason without having been exercised, such shares may be made available for other options to be granted under the Stock Option Plan.
 An option granted under the Stock Option Plan shall not be transferable or assignable (whether absolutely or by way of mortgage, pledge or other charge) by an optionee, other than by will or other testamentary instrument or the laws of succession.

-In accordance with the policies of the Toronto Stock Exchange ("TSX"), shareholders last approved all unallocated options, rights and other entitlements under the Stock Option Plan at the annual and special meeting held on May 21, 2009.
-Shareholders will be required to again approved any unallocated options, rights and other entitlements under the Stock Option Plan in 2012.
+In accordance with the policies of the TSX, shareholders last approved all unallocated options, rights and other entitlements under the Stock Option Plan at the annual and special meeting held on May 29, 2012.
+Shareholders will be required to again approve any unallocated options, rights and other entitlements under the Stock Option Plan on or before May 29, 2015.

-No one individual may be granted options to purchase common shares totalling more than 5% of the issued and outstanding common shares at any time, from time to time.
-No one individual acting as a consultant to the Corporation or may be granted options to purchase common shares totaling more than 2% of the issued and outstanding common shares in any one 12 month period.
-No one individual providing investor relations services to the Corporation may be granted options to purchase common shares totaling more than 2% of the issued and outstanding common shares in any one 12 month period, and options issued to individuals performing investor relations services must vest in stages over at least 12 months with no more than 1/4 of the options vesting in any three month period.
+No one individual may be granted options to purchase common shares totaling more than 5% of the issued and outstanding common shares at any time, from time to time.
+No one individual acting as a consultant to the Corporation may be granted options to purchase common shares totaling more than 2% of the issued and outstanding common shares in any one 12-month period.
+No one individual providing investor relations services to the Corporation may be granted options to purchase common shares totaling more than 2% of the issued and outstanding common shares in any one 12-month period, and options issued to individuals performing investor relations services must vest in stages over at least 12 months with no more than 1/4 of the options vesting in any three month period.

 Options may be granted under the Stock Option Plan to any person who is a director, officer, employee or consultant of the Corporation or its subsidiaries.
-Subject to compliance with applicable requirements of the Toronto Stock Exchange (the "TSX"), an individual may elect to hold options granted to them in an incorporated entity wholly owned by them and such entity shall be bound by the terms of the Stock Option Plan in the same manner as if the options were held by the individual.
+Subject to compliance with applicable requirements of the TSX, individuals may elect to hold options granted to them in an incorporated entity wholly owned by them and such entity shall be bound by the terms of the Stock Option Plan in the same manner as if the options were held by the individuals.